AdaptiveCpp/AdaptiveCpp/doc/install-android.md

 }
 ```

-To do the compilation itself we use the AdaptiveCpp compiler for the SYCL frontend,
+To do the compilation itself we use the AdaptiveCpp compiler frontend for the SYCL,
 but point to the sysroot resources for the NDK.

 ```sh